 Accessing university resources from off-campus

-If you're using the Internet outside of the campus network--such as at home or while traveling--you will have access only to public resources such as the UMass Dartmouth website.
-In order to access resources such as PeopleSoft, Active Directory shares, ReservIt, etc., you must connect to UMass Dartmouth's VPN server.
+If you're using the Internet outside of the campus network -- such as at home or while traveling -- the access to certain UMass Dartmouth IT resources is restricted.
+In order to access these resources, you must connect to UMass Dartmouth's VPN server.
 The VPN server also ensures that your information is encrypted and protected.

 Using wi-fi networks securely